ggramadhan/movieapp/README.md

 # movieapp

-Simple flutter movie application with functional.
+Building a flutter movie application with standard industry.